-This national refuge is located at the most southern part of Costa Rica’s Caribbean coast.
+This national refuge is located at the most southern part of Costa Rica’s Caribbean coast in Manzanillo.
 It is beautifully idyllic and usually not overly filled with tourists.
 The water is usually calm, so it is possible to snorkel directly from shore.
 There are tours as well, if you prefer.

 From here you might see turtles, tropical fish and dolphins.
 The refuge is also a sanctuary for the endangered West Indian manatee.

 Typically it is not necessary to book a tour way in an advance, however if you are traveling during the dry season it is a good idea.
 Things book up fast.